Menu

 I’m actively preparing for this expedition, so this post will be routinely updated-check back later for more!

-I aim to ride across Australia on horseback in 2025!
+I am riding across Australia on horseback in 2025!!!

 I fly into Melbourne on February 22nd where I’ll hit the ground running, searching for the right mount(s).